polarityio/urlscan/README.md

 ## urlscan Integration Options

 ### API Key
 A valid urlscan API Key which can be generated on the urlscan dashboard.
-(Only required for manual new URL submission)
+If not provided, you will be treated as an Anonymous user.
+An API Key is required for URL submission.

 ### Allow Manual URL Submission for Scanning
 If there are no search results, this allows you to choose to submit the url for scanning when searching On Demand.
 (API Key Required)